darthsoup/laravel-whmcs/README.md

 ## Installation

-Laravel WHMCS requires PHP ^7.4 | ^8.0 with at least Laravel version 6.
+WHMCS API for Laravel requires PHP ^7.4 | ^8.0 with at least Laravel version 6.

 Install the package through [Composer](http://getcomposer.org/).
 Run the Composer require command from the Terminal: